kingsdigitallab/alice-thornton/frontend/posts/blog/2022-09-12-a-house-divided.md

 >‘Is there not some English man more fit to make a King than a Scot?
 There is none that loves him but drunk whores and whoremongers.
 I hope he will never come into England, for that he will set on fire the three kingdoms as his father before him has done.
 God's curse light on him.
 I hope to see his bones hanged at a horse tail, and the dogs run through his puddings [entrails].’[^8]

-While William Thornton was guarded – according to Alice - as to his reasons about why he would not brook any heir of his being named Charles, it seems likely that his stance revealed continuing antipathy towards the monarchy.
+While William Thornton was guarded – according to Alice - as to his reasons why he would not brook any heir of his being named Charles, it seems likely that his stance revealed continuing antipathy towards the monarchy.

 ***